osundiranay/Azure-DataScience-AI-ML-------Lecture/README.md

 3. Text analysis.
 4. Language translation

+### IV.
+General Data Science:
+1. Python code/snipets for data science.

-**Important**: This repository is a collection of Python code from the learning paths' notebooks to prepare for the Microsoft AI-900 exam (_not my personal work_).
-Although I passed the exam, I still want to save these code here so that I can refer quickly to them when I do AI projects on Azure.
+**Important**: This repository is a collection of Python code from various Microsoft Learn's learning paths (_not my personal work_).
+I want to save these code here so that I can refer quickly to them when I do Data, AI, ML projects on Azure.

 For detailed information on how to implement the code, check out this reference: https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-overview